Humans as Occupational Beings 1 PG (8937.4)

 Staff will not respond to assessment task questions raised by email.

-Further details will be provided on Canvas.
+Drop in sessions details will be provided on Canvas.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.